Doctor of Philosophy - MOVES Institute

 Students are encouraged to finish preparation for and the completion of the written Qualifying exams within one year in order to dedicate the majority of their study period to dissertation-related research.

-• Q1.
-MOVES Parity initial assessment, pick 3 topics for written exam, define program of study, meet with MOVES faculty, and meet other MOVES students with similar interests.
-Start work on foundations document.
+- Q1.
+MOVES Core initial assessment with Mentor, pick 3 topics for written exam, define program of study, meet with MOVES faculty, and meet other MOVES students with similar interests.

 No courses are specifically required for the MOVES Ph.D. degree unless the MOVES Ph.D.
 Committee so stipulates.

-While the Ph.D. committee is responsible for overseeing the successful completion of the program of study, the day-to-day management of the student's work will be assigned to a Faculty Mentor who will work directly with the student.
-The Mentor may end up being the Dissertation Supervisor/Chair but does not necessarily need to be.
-The most important requirement for the mentor will be to understand NPS administrative and academic processes/policies to be able to help the student with these issues and to ensure the student stays on track to complete the program of study.
+While the MOVES Ph.D. committee is responsible for overseeing the successful completion of the student’s program of study through the passing of the Oral Qualifying Examination, the day-to-day management of the student's work will be assigned to a Faculty Mentor who will work directly with the student.
+The Mentor may end up being the Dissertation Supervisor and/or Chair but does not necessarily need to be.
+The most important requirement for the mentor will be to understand NPS administrative and academic processes/policies and the MOVES Ph.D. policies to be able to help the student with these issues and to ensure the student stays on track to complete their program of study.
 The mentor will report regularly on the student’s progress to the MOVES Ph.D.
 Committee.
-Quarterly if things are on track and more often if issues come up.
+Quarterly if progress is on track and more often if issues come up.

 During a student's initial year of work, an essential activity is learning about the many academic research efforts occurring across the MOVES faculty.
 Working with faculty in classes or directed studies is excellent preparation for understanding which faculty members might best guide novel research as part of a student's dissertation committee.
 Knowing about faculty interests and expertise provides direct benefit when considering topics of original, novel research.